 In terms of medical properties, it’s believed to help align vertebrae (how did they discover that?), be a good digestive aid, and it’s generally good to help soothe and balance emotions.

 So there you have it.
 June birthday girls and women, you’ve got a couple of good ones there!

-Visit my shop to see what’s there, and get in touch if you’d like something individual made.
-I have plenty of pearls in lots and lots of lovely colours, and moonstones waiting to be made into something fantastic just for you!
+As always, hop on over to my shop to see what’s there, and get in touch if you’d like something individual made.
+I have plenty of pearls in many shapes and colours, and moonstones waiting to be made into something fantastic just for you.